ROCR FAQs

 How does ROCR prevent future cuts?

 ROCR is designed as a separate payment program under traditional Medicare.
 As a separate payment program, ROCR is designed to live in perpetuity, but has flexibility to shift services in and out of the program through rebased and revised payment methodologies.
 The model is rebased at five-year intervals.
-During the rebasing period, changes in technology and the cost of care associated with included or excluded disease sites and radiation therapy services may be incorporated into the methodology, with stakeholder input.
-However, a guardrail will be implemented through statute that prevents the rebased rates from increasing or decreasing by more than a certain percentage in any one rebasing period, effectively stabilizing future payments.
+However, a guardrail will be implemented through statute that prevents the rebased rates from decreasing by more than 1% in any one rebasing period, effectively stabilizing future payments.

 Would ROCR give practices the flexibility of submitting charges for consultation and simulation if both were done on the same day?